martinlynge/bit-docs/content/tutorial/react-tutorial.md

 #### Why & What are Build environments

 To use React components you need to compile your code so it can run on a browser.
-Build environment is a 'build task' for a component so that Bit can then run and compile it.
-Bit has multiple build environments that you can use, all environments are hosted on [bitsrc.io](https://bitsrc.io) as Bit components in a [Scope called "envs"](https://bitsrc.io/bit/envs).
+Build environment is a component 'build task', so that Bit can then run and compile it.
+Bit has multiple build environments available for use, all are hosted on [bitsrc.io](https://bitsrc.io) as Bit components in a Scope called ["envs"](https://bitsrc.io/bit/envs).
-To learn more please see [build](/docs/building-components.html).

-A component that has been built can then be [consumed as a node module](/docs/installing-components-using-package-managers.html) directly from [bitsrc.io](https://bitsrc.io) using npm/yarn (you will do that later on in this tutorial).
+To learn more please see [build components](/docs/building-components.html).
+A built component can then be [consumed as a node module](/docs/installing-components-using-package-managers.html) directly from [bitsrc.io](https://bitsrc.io) using npm/yarn (you will do that later on in this tutorial).

-Since we are using a React component, this component needs to be compiled, in order to do that we will use this [React environment](https://bitsrc.io/bit/envs/compilers/react).
+The React component we are using needs to be compiled, in order to do so, use this [React environment](https://bitsrc.io/bit/envs/compilers/react).

 > **Note: Isolated Environment**
 >
-> Bit creates an isolated component environment for each component in your scope, Bit then runs all the build tasks there.
+> Bit creates an isolated environment for each component in your scope.
+Bit runs all the component's build tasks there.
 This will also happen after exporting components to a remote scope.
 To learn more see [Isolated Component Environment](/docs/ext-concepts.html#what-is-an-isolated-component-environment)

 ### Add a Build environment to a component